doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 	- Note: you can tweak the settings and re-generate distant land if the grass density affects performance.
 On my setup, the default 100% density had no impact on framerate
 1. *If you did not create a "Grass Plugins" folder*: after distant land generation completes, remember to disable the Remiros' Groundcover grass ESPs in the right-pane (your load order)

+### **Optional step: create a distant land mod folder**
-Finally, you will create a new mod for your modded game's distant land:
+Optionally, you may create a new mod for your modded game's distant land:
 1. Exit MGE XE and return to the MO2 interface
 1. Located to the right of the Profile drop-down menu, click the small hammer-and-wrench icon and select "Create Empty Mod"
 1. Name this mod "Distant Land - Modular" or something distinct, and make sure it is at the bottom of your load order